RobinWolf/sew_maxo_mts_ros2/Readme.md

 - **Status Data Retrieval:** It reads status data from the AGV to monitor its current state.
 - **Workaround for Motor Control:** Since the motors are not directly controlled, but instead, the AGV needs to receive movement data in the x (rotation) and y (forward) directions, a workaround has been implemented.
 The wheel speeds from the hardware interface are recalculated into speeds in the x (rotation) and y (forward) directions, and then transmitted to the AGV.

 ### [sew_agv_navigation](https://github.com/RobinWolf/sew_maxo_mts_ros2/tree/dev/src/sew_agv_navigation)
 This package handles connection to a xBox One controller or the PCs keyboaed which can be used to drive the AGV manually and provides all necessary nodes to navigate the AGV autonomously in a recorded map with the use of ROS2 Nav2 Stack.
 Functionalities for 2D SLAM-Mapping are included too.
-Da wir jedoch bisher keine der Laserscanner des AGVs verwenden funktioniert die autonome navigation nur in der simulation in unserem [sew_maxo_mts_and_igus_rebel](https://github.com/RobinWolf/sew_maxo_mts_and_igus_rebel) repository.
+However, since we are not currently using any of the AGV's laser scanners, autonomous navigation only works in simulation in our [sew_maxo_mts_and_igus_rebel](https://github.com/RobinWolf/sew_maxo_mts_and_igus_rebel) repository.

 <a name="howto"/>